brunomaga/brunomaga.github.io/_posts/2023-09-02-GPTlite-Megatron-LM-model-parallelism.md

 <img width="100%" height="100%" src="/assets/AI-Supercomputing/argonne_parallel_2.PNG"/>

 {: style="text-align:center; font-size: small;"}
-Illustration of model parallelism applied to Convolutional Neural network. **LEFT:** splitting of activations on a 2D input across four processors $$p0-p3$$. <b><span style="color: red;">red box</span></b>: center of the 3x3 convolution filter; <b><span style="color: red;">red arrow</span></b>: data movement required for updating neuron in center of filter; <b><span style="color: violet;">violet region:</span></b> <i>halo region</i> formed of the elements that need to be communicated at every step. <b>RIGHT:</b> communication between processors $$p0$$ and $$p1$$. <b><span style="color: red;">Red arrow</span></b>: forward pass dependencies; <b><span style="color: blue;">blue arrow</span></b>: backward pass dependencies;
+Illustration of tensor parallelism applied to Convolutional Neural network. **LEFT:** splitting of activations on a 2D input across four processors $$p0-p3$$. <b><span style="color: red;">red box</span></b>: center of the 3x3 convolution filter; <b><span style="color: red;">red arrow</span></b>: data movement required for updating neuron in center of filter; <b><span style="color: violet;">violet region:</span></b> <i>halo region</i> formed of the elements that need to be communicated at every step. <b>RIGHT:</b> communication between processors $$p0$$ and $$p1$$. <b><span style="color: red;">Red arrow</span></b>: forward pass dependencies; <b><span style="color: blue;">blue arrow</span></b>: backward pass dependencies;

 ## Final remarks and code

 There is [ongoing work from PyTorch to support general model parallelism](https://pytorch.org/docs/stable/distributed.tensor.parallel.html), where the user can pick row-wise split, column-wise split and sharding of individual tensor.
-Also, combining data, pipeline and model parallelism requires one to define the corect strategy for [custom model parallelism](https://www.deepspeed.ai/training/#model-parallelism).
+Also, combining data, pipeline and tensor parallelism requires one to define the corect strategy for [custom model parallelism](https://www.deepspeed.ai/training/#model-parallelism).

-As an important remark: finding the best parallelism strategy is hard, due to the high number of hyper-paramemers: ZeRO stages, offloading, activation checkpointing intervals, pipeline parallelism stages, data parallelism, model parallelism, etc, as it depends on the ML model, data and hardware.
+As an important remark: finding the best parallelism strategy is hard, due to the high number of hyper-paramemers: ZeRO stages, offloading, activation checkpointing intervals, pipeline parallelism stages, data parallelism, tensor parallelism, etc, as it depends on the ML model, data and hardware.
 In practice, our config file and parallelism settings are a manually-optimized ballpark figure of the default config file with some parameter grid search.
 In this topic, there is still plenty of work to be done to make it optimal, possibly by exploring the [autotuning](https://www.deepspeed.ai/tutorials/autotuning/) tools in DeepSpeed.

 We just scratched the surface of DeepSpeed capabilities.
 There are plenty of resources that should also be explored.
 To name a few: [**autotuning**](https://www.deepspeed.ai/tutorials/autotuning/) ([README.md](https://github.com/microsoft/DeepSpeed/tree/master/deepspeed/autotuning)) for parallelism hyper-parameters discovery; [**flops profiler**](https://deepspeed.readthedocs.io/en/latest/flops-profiler.html) measures the time, flops and parameters of individual layers, [**sparse attention kernels**](https://www.deepspeed.ai/2020/09/08/sparse-attention.html) ([API](https://www.deepspeed.ai/docs/config-json/#sparse-attention)) to support long sequences of model inputs, such as text, image, or sound; [**communication optimizers**](https://www.deepspeed.ai/training/#1-bit-adam-01-adam-and-1-bit-lamb-optimizers-with-up-to-26x-less-communication) offer the same convergence as Adam/LAMB but incur 26x less communication and 6.6x higher throughput on large BERT pretraining, [**monitor**](https://www.deepspeed.ai/training/#monitor) to log live training metrics to TensorBoard, csv file or other backend; [**model compression**](https://www.deepspeed.ai/compression/) ([API](https://www.deepspeed.ai/docs/config-json/#compression)) via layer reduction, weight quantization, activation quantization, sparse pruning, row pruning, head pruning and channel pruning, to deliver faster speed and smaller model size.

-Finally, the Megatron-LM model parallelism code has been added to the [GPTlite-distributed repo](https://github.com/brunomaga/brunomaga.github.io/tree/master/assets/GPTlite-distributed), if you want to try it.
+Finally, the Megatron-LM tensor parallelism code has been added to the [GPTlite-distributed repo](https://github.com/brunomaga/brunomaga.github.io/tree/master/assets/GPTlite-distributed), if you want to try it.